one-among-us/data/people/Futajuhuacha/page.en.md

 But the unfortunate thing still happened at last.
 On the evening of July 10th, she walked up to the Huanghuayuan Jialingjiang Bridge again.
 The dreamlike lighting seemed to immerse her in a dream...
-In the same place, a similar night, she took herself as what Xueli did.
+In the same place, a similar night, she took her own life as Xueli did.

 The rescue in the late night failed to save her life.
 In the early morning of the next day, The girl chasing the milky way left the world at last.